openmobilityfoundation/mobility-data-specification/provider/README.md

 The `/vehicles` endpoint returns the specified vehicle (if a `device_id` is provided) or a list of vehicles.
 It contains vehicle properties that do not change often.
-When `/vehicles` is called without specifying a device ID it should return every vehicle that has been deployed in an agency's [Jurisdiction](/general-information.md#definitions) and/or area of agency responsibility in the last 30 days.
+When `/vehicles` is called without specifying a device ID it must return every vehicle that has been deployed in an agency's [Jurisdiction](/general-information.md#definitions) and/or area of agency responsibility in the last 30 days and it must include every vehicle included when calling the `/vehicles/status` endpoint at the same time without specifying a specific vehicle.
+(In other words, if someone retrieves `/vehicles/status` and `/vehicles` at the same time, they must be able to find every vehicle in the `/vehicles/status` response in the `/vehicles` response.)
 Vehicle information about all device IDs present in other MDS endpoints must be acessible via the `/vehicles/{device_id}` style call regardless of when they were deployed.